Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.03.20 (BR)
+- "Check for Updates" will provide direct links to download files.

 2025.03.19 (BR)
 - Ufo Tracker: Loop thru all the colonies to get the closest one to the path (instead of stopping to the first being close enough.